top of page

 The best for last:

-With Les Butteaux, Eleni and Edouard manage a tiny (0.3 ha) 1er Cru site, which is bursting with calcareous minerals.
-60 year old vines, massive selection.
+With Les Butteaux, Eleni and Edouard manage a tiny (0.3 ha) 1er Cru site, which is bursting with calcareous minerality.
+60 year old vines, massale selection.

-Fine herbal, floral notes, salted lemons and this yeasty creaminess dance around, only slightly pointed in the right direction by the aging in used wooden barrels.
+Fine herbal, floral notes, cured lemon and that yeasty creaminess dance around, only just pointed in the right direction by aging in used oak barrels.
 A great terroir wine.
 Intense and long-lasting.
-Give it time and air, you can also play with the temperature.
+Give it time and air, play with the temperature!

 bottom of page